uQr/cordova-docs/tutorial-cordova-5/README.md

 		cordova build android
 		~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 		... replacing the Cordova version and plugin name for those that apply to your situation.
-You can also specify a fully qualified Git URI in place of the plugin name.
+You can also specify a fully qualified Git URI or filesystem path in place of the plugin name.

 	2. If the problem reproduces, you may  want to contact the plugin author and let them know about the problem.
 Before doing so, be sure to check for existing open issue as more than likely there's already one on the plugin author's GitHub site that you can use to provide additional information.
 Mention that you encountered issues when using Tools for Apache Cordova but include the Cordova CLI repro for the plugin author's benefit.